LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 The threshold $\theta$ is adaptively defined by Equation \ref{equa: theta} according to two different situations:

-In the first scenario, all key log lines receive a uniform weight of 1, or the number of high-weight lines falls below a threshold $\gamma$, suggesting that the preceding filtering step has limited effectiveness in isolating truly critical entries.
-In this case, broader contextual expansion is required to ensure the LLM has sufficient information for accurate reasoning.
-In contrast, when high-weight lines are adequately identified, context expansion is applied selectively around those entries to maintain focus and efficiency.
+In the first scenario, all key log lines receive a uniform weight of 1, or the number of high-weight lines falls below a threshold $\gamma$, suggesting that the preceding filtering step has limited effectiveness in isolating truly critical lines.
+In this case, broader contextual expansion is required to ensure the LLM has sufficient information.
+In contrast, when high-weight lines are adequately identified, context expansion is applied selectively around those lines to maintain focus and efficiency.
 In practice, we empirically set $\gamma = 500$.

 \textit{\textbf{Density-Based Block Ranking:}} In order to compare the weights between different log blocks, we define the log block weight density.
 For contiguous candidate log lines that are grouped into blocks $B_j = [s_j, e_j]$, their weight density is computed as Equation \ref{equa: density}: